Patti Pavilion: History

 In 1994, it was given a superficial makeover by the BBC's Challenge Anneka.
 Already falling into disrepair, the building was further damaged by a suspected arson attack in 2006 The pavilion underwent a major £3m overhaul in 2009 after it became clear that it was not being utilised to its full potential.
 The project was funded by the City & County of Swansea.
 Work began in late 2007 to extend the Patti Pavilion with a new glass covered wing housing an Indian restaurant; Patti Raj, which has subsequently been rebranded as Adelinas Bar and Indian Kitchen.

+Rock bands that have played at the Patti Pavilion include Jefferson Starship, Man, Spider, Mountain (with Leslie West and Corky Laing), and Hayseed Dixie.

+Other bands that have played the venue include: